 method will ensure will be shown on the map at the highest possible zoom level.

 In conjunction with various "GetBoundingRect*" methods you can now

 add your various items to the map and then zoom to those items.
 This avoids

 client code needing to explicitly handle zoom levels of center positions.

-addition numerous virtual functions are provided to further customize the behaviour of
+numerous virtual functions are provided to further customize the behaviour of

 - Provides support for GPS devices via the authors

-the older GDI+ graphics API.
+older GDI+ graphics API.
 This new code provides a very good sample to developers

-who are looking to migrate their large GDI/GDI+ code bases to D2D
+who are looking to migrate their large GDI/GDI+ code bases to D2D as the before

-COSMCtrl source code and a simple VC 2010 MFC SDI Document View test program to exercise
+source code and a simple VC 2017 MFC SDI Document View test program to exercise

 all of the class's functionality.